NNNILabs/Manhattan-Adapters-Prototyping-Ideas/README.md

 ## Really, why?
 This project was inspired by [Mark's](https://github.com/macaba) (unreleased) prototyping system for analog circuits.
 Modifications include not segmenting the main planes and a different form factor.
 ## And?
 Connections between components are meant to be made using enamelled copper wire soldered directly to breakout pads or the ground plane for low-inductance, low-capacitance wiring.
-Since this is basically a Manhattan prototyping, limitations apply.
+Since this is basically Manhattan prototyping, limitations apply.
 ## Details?
 Boards so far:
 - Base board (100mm x 75mm)